Eks

 describe_identity_provider_config(identity_provider_config, name, params::Dict{String,<:Any})

-Returns descriptive information about an identity provider configuration.
+Describes an identity provider configuration.

 Arguments